 The Strategic Housing and Employment Land Availability Assessment (SHELAA) considers the suitability and the potential for future development of various sites submitted to the Council.

-This document looks at the needs for affordable housing, older people's housing, and accommodation for caravan and houseboat dwellers .
+This document looks at the needs for affordable housing, older people's housing, and accommodation for caravan and houseboat dwellers.
+An updated affordable and specialist housing needs study (part of the 2020 HEDNA) is being prepared but is not yet complete.

 This document sets out the accommodation needs from 2017-2037 of Gypsies, Travellers and Travelling Showpeople in West Lancashire.